jasonbayton/11ty/_src/android/android-enterprise-faq/is-frp-enabled.md

 ---
 Not normally by default, though do validate with your EMM vendor.
 If confirmed disabled however FRP kicks in after a reset, log a ticket with EMM support.

-If so desired, whitelisted Factory Reset Protection is available and offers a simple, albeit caveated means of ensuring devices can’t simply be wiped and re-setup without Android Enterprise provisioning taking place.
+If so desired, allowlisted Enterprise Factory Reset Protection is available and offers a simple, albeit caveated means of ensuring devices can’t simply be wiped and re-setup without Android Enterprise provisioning taking place.
 For zero-touch devices there’s no need to leverage it.

 More: [Feature spotlight: Factory Reset Protection](/android/feature-spotlight-factory-reset-protection/).